linx-software/linx-oauth2-token-service/README.md

 2. Register a new API key: Execute the __RegisterApiKey__ request from the collection.
 Provide a name for your API key in the requestBody.

-3. Initiate the OAuth 2.0 flow: To initiate the the authorization process and receive the authorization url.
-Execute the __InitiateFlow__ request from the collection.
-Add your chosen service provider as the `system` parameter.
+3. Initiate the OAuth 2.0 flow: To initiate the the authorization process and receive the authorization url, execute the __InitiateFlow__ request from the collection.
+Add your chosen service provider as the `system` query parameter.
 4. Authorize the Linx app: Copy the response from the previous request and navigate to the URL in a browser.
 You will be prompted to authorize the Linx authentication service access to your identity.

 5. Token generation: The Linx Service will receive the callback request and exchange the authorization code for an access token.
 The access token is then encrypted with your API Key and stored in the database.